konvajs/site/source/docs/data_&_serialization/Stage_Data_URL.md

-#HTML5 Canvas Stage Data URL with Konva
+title: Stage Data URL
+---

 To get the data URL of the stage with Konva, we can use the `toDataURL()` method which requires a callback function for `Stage` (for other nodes callback is not required).